The certificate course „Resource-oriented Music Imagination (RoMI)“ (formerly Music-imaginative Methods).

 The use of RoMI is an alternative to the use of BMGIM when therapists work in hospitals with psychologically often severely ill people for whom the uncovering work with BMGIM is still too challenging.
 The use of resource-oriented music imagery can prepare for work with the Bonny Method and can also be used in work with groups.
 RoMI supports important learning processes, for example, to promote body awareness and mindfulness, to expand the ability to experience, to stimulate creativity and imagination, to promote mentalisation processes and to improve the ability to differentiate and regulate emotions.

-Building on the competences of psychotherapeutic and musical education, the trainees in the basic and intermediate levels of the BMGIM Training) are sensitized during the RoMI modules 1-3 for the specific therapeutic needs of their clients in relation to the potential of music and imagination.
+Building on the competences of psychotherapeutic and musical education, the trainees in the basic and intermediate levels of the BMGIM Training are sensitized during the RoMI modules 1-3 or 4 (in Switzerland) for the specific therapeutic needs of their clients in relation to the potential of music and imagination.

 3. General description